-As discussed in section 2.4, an SEB offset has been implemented to compensate for vegetation clearance and other environmental impacts arising from vegetation clearances that are required (under the Native Vegetation Regulations 2003) to be offset.
-An existing SEB (Gosse Springs) has been approved by the South Australian and Federal Governments.
-Additional proposed areas in the Arid Lands NRM region include Emerald Springs and One Box to the west of Lake Eyre National Park and two further adjoining properties; Black Swan and Bedourie.
+As discussed in section 2.4, an SEB offset has been implemented to compensate for vegetation clearance and other environmental impacts arising from vegetation clearances that are required (under the Native Vegetation Regulations 2017) to be offset.
+Existing SEB areas include Gosse Springs and Emerald Springs which have both been approved by the South Australian NVC.
+Note that the Native Vegetation Assessment Panel endorsed the Emerald Springs SEB credit area and associated management plan on 2 April 2019 subject to conditions.
+BHP is working with the Native Vegetation Council to fulfil the attached conditions stated in the Native Vegetation Council approval letter dated 9 April 2019, including the execution of a Heritage Agreement over the "SEB Credit area".

+Additional proposed areas in the Arid Lands NRM region include One Box to the west of Lake Eyre National Park and two further adjoining properties; Black Swan and Bedourie.
 In conjunction with existing national parks and reserves, the proposed offsets will aid in the formation of a contiguous conservation area of 15,650 km2.
-Appendix C provides a map of the potential future SEB areas.
+Appendix D provides a map of the current and potential future SEB areas.

-The objective of the SEB offset area is to not only compensate for environmental impacts associated with any expansion, but to also achieve a net gain in biodiversity and conservation value for the region.
+The objective of the SEB offset area is to not only compensate for environmental impacts associated with any clearance, but to also achieve a net gain in biodiversity and conservation value for the region.
 To achieve this outcome management actions and strategies will be progressively implemented, within each SEB area, that focus on weed and feral animal control, rehabilitation of disturbed areas and other strategies that ensure the protection and recovery of native flora and fauna.

-A native vegetation management plan has been developed for Gosse Springs, detailing the actions that will be undertaken to manage the area.
+A native vegetation management plan has been developed for Gosse Springs and Emerald Springs, detailing the actions that will be undertaken to manage the area.
 This document also details the contributions the SEB areas will give to the biodiversity conservation priorities of the Australian and South Australian Governments.
-The development of each SEB area is undertaken in stages, commencing with Emerald Springs, and in correlation with offset requirements arising from vegetation clearances.
+The development of each SEB area is undertaken in stages and in correlation with offset requirements arising from remnant native vegetation clearances.